salesforce/lwc-rfcs/text/0112-server-engine.md

 #### Retained approach

-After considering the pros and cons of the two approaches described above, **the rest of this proposal discusses the second approach, where the rendering APIs are injected lazily at runtime.**
+After considering the pros and cons of the two approaches described above, **the rest of this proposal discusses the second approach where the rendering APIs are injected lazily at runtime.**

-The main drawback of this approach is the amount of refactoring that needs to happen in LWC engine code specifically.
-So far the LWC engine has been designed to run in a JavaScript environment with direct access to the DOM APIs.
-This means that if we were to adopt this approach a large chunk of the LWC engine code will need to be rewritten.
-For example some of the LWC engine code stores a reference for DOM interfaces (eg. `HTMLElement.prototype`, `Node.prototype`) at evaluation time.
-This will not be possible with this approach as the APIs will be injected into the core engine after its evaluation.
+The main drawback of this approach is the amount of refactoring that needs to happen in the LWC engine code.
+The present LWC engine has been designed to run in a JavaScript environment with direct access to DOM APIs.
+This means that if we were to adopt this approach, much of the LWC engine code will need to be rewritten.
+For example, parts of the LWC engine code store a reference for DOM interfaces (eg. `HTMLElement.prototype`, `Node.prototype`, etc) at evaluation time.
+This will not be possible in the injection approach as the APIs will not be available until after evaluation.

 ## How will we implement SSR?

 ### Splitting `@lwc/engine`

 As discussed in the previous section, we will introduce an abstraction of the underlying rendering APIs into the core framework depending on the target environment.
-To share the core UI framework between the different environments the existing `@lwc/engine` will be split into three packages.
+To share the core UI framework between the different environments, the existing `@lwc/engine` will be split into the following three packages.

 #### `@lwc/engine-core`

-This package contains core logic shared by the different runtime environments including the rendering engine and the reactivity mechanism.
+This package contains core logic shared by the different runtime environments.
+This includes the rendering engine and the reactivity mechanism.
 It should never be consumed directly in an application.
 It only provides internal APIs for building custom runtimes.
 This package exposes the following platform-agnostic public APIs:

 -   `LightningElement`
 -   `api`